ayushedith/ayushedith/README.md

 # Hi there

-I'm EDiTH, a programmer from India enjoying coding and creating various projects.
+I'm ayush, a programmer from India enjoying coding and creating various projects.
 You can checkout the technologies I like to use below with some of my projects aswell.
 I like to selfhost everything I can at home and you can see the result of this in my GitHub repository where I save all my configs & co.
 Checkout my website under https://edithdb.xyz

   <a href="https://edithdb.xyz">